 - The AEC will inspect all animal houses at least once per year.
 In addition, the Animal Welfare Manager and/or AEC subcommittee will conduct unannounced inspections of facilities and AEC approved studies.

-5.5.
-The AEC will approve only those studies for which animals are considered essential and justified and which conform to the requirements of the Code.
+5.5 Approve only those studies for which animals are essential and justified and which conform to the requirements of the Code.
 This should take into consideration factors including ethics, the impact on the animal or animals and the anticipated scientific or educational value.